Biobanking and Biomolecular Research Infrastructure (BBMRI-ERIC)

 Reading time: 2 minute(s)

-Short name | BBMRI-ERIC |
+Short name | BBMRI ERIC |

 Name | Biobanking and Biomolecular Research Infrastructure - European Research Infrastructure Consortium |